voduchuy/NoisyMeasFIMInJulia/README.md

 ## Setting up the Julia environment
 A `Project.toml` file is provided in the root folder to facilitate setting up a Julia environment.
-Simply change working directory to the local folder of the repository.
+First clone this repository to the user's machine.
+Then, change working directory to the local folder of the repository.
 Open a Julia REPL session.
 Then type `]` to switch to package mode.
 Then enter the following commands
 ```
 pkg> activate